liam2/liam2/doc/usersguide/source/processes.rst

         ...

 The variable_name will usually be one of the variables defined in the **fields** block of the entity.

-A process starts at a new line with an indentation of four spaces, and can consist of sub- processes.
+A process starts at a new line with an indentation of four spaces, and can consist of sub-processes.
 These also start on a new line, again with an indentation of four spaces and a - .
-All definitions, be it of processes or sub- processes, should be between double quotes.
+All definitions, be it of processes or sub-processes, should be between double quotes.

 So the general setup is: ::